nelsonfigueroa/personal-finance/README.md

 Personal Finance is a Ruby on Rails application that keeps track of finances over time.
 I built it for myself because other apps are either too bloated for my taste, or privacy-invasive (i.e. Mint).

+It is currently barebones as I'm reworking the entire thing.

 ## Notable Gems and Libraries used:

 - [RSpec](https://github.com/rspec/rspec-rails) - For writing tests.